Revolutionary Biography: The Immortal Cells of Henrietta Lacks and the Landmark Settlement

 In 1951 Henrietta Lacks, age 31, died of cervical cancer at Johns Hopkins Hospital in Baltimorebut during attempts to cure her, cells were removed from her tumor and sent to a researcher without her knowledge.

-The researcher quickly realized that his cells, renamed HeLa cells, they were extraordinary because they could be grown in vitro, that is, outside the human body, and multiply to infinitybecoming “the first immortal human cells” to be grown in a laboratory.
+The researcher quickly realized that his cells, renamed HeLa cells, they were extraordinary because they might be grown in vitro, that is, outside the human body, and multiply to infinitybecoming “the first immortal human cells” to be grown in a laboratory.

 Henrietta Lacks’s family didn’t find out until the 1970s and did not understand the scope, until Rebecca Skloot published in 2010 the bestseller “The Immortal Life of Henrietta Lacks” (The Immortal Life of Henrietta Lacks).